 I've had the idea to build something like a "dictionary" of tools for a while.
 Popular product discovery tools like Product Hunt and communities like Indie Hackers helped when I was starting out, and the recent trend of "curated lists for X" were (and still are!) great references.
 But between outdated lists and poor presentation, I still felt like I could build something of my own.

-Postmake is something I've been building on and off for the past year, but since I haven't heard anything but positive feedback about the project, I decided to work on it a little more seriously.
-It's entirely bootstrapped, and so far it's still mostly a side project.
+Postmake is something I've been building on and off for the past couple of years, but since I haven't heard anything but positive feedback about the project, I decided to work on it a little more seriously.
+It's entirely bootstrapped, and it's recently become profitable.

 You can learn more about me and my work here.
 Please feel free to reach out to me with anything you might want!